bakad3v/Android-AntiForensic-Tools/README.md

 8. If you install the new version of an app, enter the command \<path to platform-tools folder\>/adb[.exe] install -t -r \<path to apk file\>.
 9. After the update, restart the application accessibility service if it has stopped working
 ### Changing app's package name
+#### Via Apktool
+1. Install GUI client for apktool like [Apk editor studio](https://qwertycube.com/apk-editor-studio/download/).
+Install java if it's not installed.
+2. Open downloaded apk using client (File>Open APK)
+3. Wait for apk to decompile and click big "open contents" button
+4. The folder with app files will open.
+Edit file apktool.yml - find option "renameManifestPackage" and change "null" to some package name
+5. Close and save the file.
+You can also change app title and application icon using corresponding buttons in apk editor studio.
+6. You can optionally create your own signature for the application.
+Open tools>key manager, select checkbox "Custom KeyStore" and fill all the fields with required data.
+7. Now you can repack the project.
+Just click "save apk" button.
+8. Install the apk you created.
+If you repacked testOnly version, follow the instructions above for installing testOnly apps.
 #### Via Android Studio
 1. Install [Android Studio](https://developer.android.com/studio).
 2. [Clone the project](https://www.geeksforgeeks.org/how-to-clone-android-project-from-github-in-android-studio/) to yourself from github.